Recursive Learning Without Collapse: A Weighting-Based Stabilization Framework: Nonparametric Distribution Estimation

 \section{Nonparametric Distribution Estimation}

 In this section, we adopt a non-parametric discrete distribution approximation as a case study to investigate the phenomenon of model collapse under the proposed framework.
 Specifically, we focus on estimating a univariate discrete distribution within a recursive training paradigm, where the generative model is represented by its empirical distribution.
-This setting reflects a key characteristic of large language models (LLMs): since an LLM effectively models a high-dimensional discrete distribution over tokens, repeatedly training on self-generated data can be interpreted as recursively updating an empirical approximation of the underlying true distribution.
+This setting reflects a key characteristic of large language models (LLMs): since an LLM effectively models a high-dimensional discrete distribution over tokens (\cite{bengio2003neural}), repeatedly training on self-generated data can be interpreted as recursively updating an empirical approximation of the underlying true distribution (see Section~A.4 of the supplementary file for further discussion).
 By analyzing this simplified non-parametric scenario, we aim to generalize the recursive training results established in Section~\ref{Sec:GLM} to a broader non-parametric context.

 At the initial stage, a real dataset $\mathcal{D}_0 = \{x_{0,i}\}_{i=1}^n$ is sampled from the underlying real distribution, which is characterized by its cumulative distribution function (CDF) $F(\cdot)$ and probability density function (PDF) $p(x)$.
 Using $\mathcal{D}_0$, a probability mass function (PMF) can be constructed as